amir9ume/urdu_ghazals_rekhta/README.md

 All data credits belong to the wonderful work done by **Rekhta foundation**.
 Link: https://www.rekhta.org/
-Data has been parsed into Urdu, Hindi and English translieration thanks to their excellent data organization.
+Data has been parsed into Urdu, Hindi and English translieration thanks to their excellent webpage.
 Consider supporting them for their great work in pushing the urdu language.